tarof429/stuckathome/linux/README.md

 A VM running Rocky 9 was used as the training environment.

+## Users

+Use chage to change the password expirary per user.\

+Defaults are stored in /etc/login.defs.

 ## Files and Processes

 - To see what files are consuming the most space in a directory such as /var, run: `du -k /var | sort -nr | more`.